pfistem/BMS_Masterthesis/README.md

 - renv folder for managing the R environment to ensure reproducibility.

+**NOTE:**
+The simulation data files included in this release are large .RData files generated from extensive simulations.
+These files may require substantial disk space and memory for loading and processing in R. Ensure adequate system resources when working with these datasets.

 ### Project Setup with renv
 renv helps manage R package dependencies for reproducible projects.